How Objx Works

 Document categories

 Each knowledge base has a Categories tab where you can define hierarchical document categories (e.g. to organize or filter documents).
+Click Manage categories to open a large modal with a tree list: you can add root or child categories, edit names, and delete.
 You can Export all categories to a JSON file (with IDs, parent–child links, and properties) and Import from a JSON file.
 Import never overwrites existing categories by ID; it only creates new categories for IDs that are not already in the knowledge base.
 Parent–child relationships are preserved when the parent exists in the KB or is created in the same import.

 When editing a document (document detail page), you assign categories via a row of badges (each with a close control to remove) and an Add button next to the Categories label.
-Clicking Add opens a category picker modal with a search bar, a banner showing the currently selected categories (each with a checkbox to clear it), and a hierarchical outline of all categories with checkboxes.
-Use OK to apply the selection and close, or Cancel to close without saving changes.
+Clicking Add opens the same category select modal (large, with search and a hierarchical tree).
+Select one or more categories with checkboxes, then OK to apply or Cancel to close without saving.

-Document category picker modal — Category picker with search, selected banner, and outline view
+Document category picker modal — Category select modal with search and tree view

 In the main header of a knowledge base page (when on the Documents tab), the List / Card / Graph view switcher controls how documents are displayed.
-This applies to both the full document list and search results: when you search, the selected view persists and the displayed context becomes the search results.
-List shows a table; Card shows a grid of document cards; Graph shows an interactive graph of documents and their relationships.
+This applies uniformly to both the full document list and search results: when you search, the selected view persists and the same table, card grid, or graph is used to show the search results.
+List shows a table (with a Similarity column when showing search results); Card shows a grid of document cards; Graph shows an interactive force-directed graph of documents and their relationships.
+On the Documents tab, the graph view shows only this force-directed layout (there is no separate layout switcher inside the graph).

 Knowledge base header view switcher (List, Card, Graph) — Documents tab with view controls in header